Skip to content

 Accelerating Reform Fund

-The Accelerating Reform Fund (ARF) aims to boost the quality and accessibility of adult social care by supporting innovation and scaling, and kickstarting a change in services to support unpaid carers.
-SCIE is providing hands-on support to all projects involved.
+The Accelerating Reform Fund (ARF) aims to boost the quality and accessibility of adult social care by supporting innovation and scaling, and improving care and support services for unpaid carers.

-There are a total of 122 innovative projects receiving funding, across 42 Integrated Care Systems (ICS).
+There are over 120 innovative projects receiving funding, across 42 Integrated Care Systems (ICS).

 Projects are addressing the shifts needed within health and social care, in line with the Government’s 10 Year NHS Plan, moving care from: